jmrphy/justinmurphy/README.md

 ## Customizations

-### Outseta Integration
-This blog includes Outseta integration for authentication, forms, email lists, lead capture, and user profiles.
-The integration is automatically loaded on all pages through the BaseHead component.
-The Outseta configuration uses the following settings:

-- Domain: other-life.outseta.com
-- Loaded modules: auth, customForm, emailList, leadCapture, nocode, profile, support

-The integration script is included in the `<head>` section of every page via `src/components/BaseHead.astro`.

 ### Image Handling in Blog Posts
 This blog uses Astro's built-in image optimization features.
 For blog post images: